aphyr/partitions-post/README.markdown

 unreachable</a>.
 In 2010, a group of Duke University researchers achieved similar effect by <a href="http://www.merit.edu/mail.archives/nanog/msg11505.html">testing</a> an experimental flag in the BGP protocol.
-Similar incidents have occured <a href="http://www.renesys.com/2006/01/coned-steals-the-net/">in 2006</a>
+Similar incidents have occurred <a href="http://www.renesys.com/2006/01/coned-steals-the-net/">in 2006</a>
 (knocking sites like Martha Stewart Living and The New York Times offline), <a href="http://www.renesys.com/2005/12/internetwide-nearcatastrophela/">in